jonnyhoeven/workshop/WORKSHOP.md

 kubectl delete namespace workshop
 ```

-### Deploy using a manifest files from code
+### Deploy using manifest files from code

 Normally you'll want to deploy using a manifest file, so you can keep track of your `deployments` and
 easily replicate them across different clusters.
-With version control to keep track of changes.

-__Before we start make sure you're in the correct working directory__
+__Before starting make sure you're in the correct working directory__

-- Create the `cat-app` namespace again using kubectl:
+- Create the `cat-app` namespace using kubectl:

 ```bash
 kubectl create namespace cat-app